Lakeside East gets green light from Flower Mound Town Council - Cross Timbers Gazette | Southern Denton County | Flower Mound | News

 “I think this is going to be phenomenal for the area,” said Taylor.
 “I share the excitement and I think it’s going to be a wonderful addition.”

-As far as the density concern, the change from townhomes to apartments reduced the amount of units to 132, which was enough to appease Deputy Mayor Pro-Tem Adam Schiestel.
+As far as the density concern, the change from apartments to townhomes reduced the amount of units to 132, which was enough to appease Deputy Mayor Pro-Tem Adam Schiestel.

 “He is still getting a quality residential component,” he said.
 “It’s a great outcome – it’s not perfect, but it’s a really good compromise and Jimmy is a great partner.
 He’s probably the only one I would trust with a project like this.”